 Dates and tickets

-Approximation by Bilderbuch runs from February 28th to August 20th.
-The exhibition space opens daily from midday to 7pm.
+Approximation by Bilderbuch runs from February 28th to November 8th, 2020.
+At the time of writing, the exhibition space opens Thursday to Sunday (midday to 9pm).

 How to get to the exhibition